evkx/evkx.github.io/content/models/mercedes/eqa/EQA_350_4MATIC/_index.md

 ---
 title: Mercedes-EQ EQA 350 4MATIC
 linktitle: "EQA 350 4MATIC"
 description: "Mercedes-EQ EQA 350 4MATIC is an all-electric premium crossover with a WLTP range of up to 438 km (272 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true